vuejs/vue-eslint-parser/docs/implementing-custom-template-tokenizers.md

 # Implementing custom template tokenizers

+**This is an experimental feature.
+It may be changed or deleted without notice in the minor version.**

 A custom template tokenizer needs to create two types of tokens from the text it is given:

 - Low level [tokens](https://github.com/vuejs/vue-eslint-parser/blob/master/src/ast/tokens.ts), which can be of an [existing HTML type](https://github.com/vuejs/vue-eslint-parser/blob/master/src/html/tokenizer.ts#L59) or even new types.